How to Pack Smart for International Travel

 Now, be honest with yourself.
 Do you really need three pairs of black pants?
 Is that fifth book really essential for a short trip?
 This is the time to trim the fat.

-* **Say No to Duplicates:** Choose your favorite shampoo, conditioner, or lotion, and leave the rest.
+Say No to Duplicates: Choose your favorite shampoo, conditioner, or lotion, and leave the rest.
 Travel-sized containers are your friend.
-It is important to cut off any duplicates so that you have space for souvenirs.
+Cut out any duplicates so that you have space for souvenirs.

 Weight Watch: Respect the Limits

-Airlines are stricter than ever about weight limits, and overweight baggage fees can be brutal.
+Airlines are stricter than ever about weight limits.
+Overweight baggage fees can be brutal.
 Don't let a heavy suitcase ruin your trip before it even starts.

-* **Get a Luggage Scale:** These inexpensive tools are a lifesaver.
-Weigh your bag at home to avoid unpleasant surprises at the airport and repack if necessary.
+Get a Luggage Scale: These inexpensive tools are a lifesaver.
+Weigh your bag at home to avoid unpleasant surprises at the airport.
+Repack if necessary.

 The Payoff: Lighter, Smarter Travel

 This last review might seem tedious, but it's worth the effort.
-Not only will you avoid those dreaded baggage fees, but you'll also enjoy the freedom of traveling lighter.
-You'll move through airports more smoothly, have less to lug around, and return home with a suitcase full of souvenirs rather than unused clothes.
+You will avoid those dreaded baggage fees.
+You will also enjoy the freedom of traveling lighter.
+You will move through airports more smoothly.
+You will have less to lug around.
+You will return home with a suitcase full of souvenirs rather than unused clothes.

-So, take a deep breath, spread everything out, have the great purge and get ready to travel smarter.
+So, take a deep breath.
+Spread everything out.
+Do the great purge and get ready to travel smarter.
 Your back and your wallet will thank you for it!
+For additional information click here.

 Conclusion

 Going on a trip overseas?
-Packing can be a real headache, but with a bit of planning, it doesn't have to be.
-The trick is to be organized and think strategically about what you really need to bring.
-Here’s a breakdown to get you started:
+Packing can be a real headache.
+But with a bit of planning, it doesn't have to be.
+The trick is to be organized.
+Think strategically about what you really need to bring.
+Here's a breakdown to get you started.

 Start by creating a detailed packing list.
 Think about your itinerary and the activities you'll be doing.
 Will you be hiking, attending formal events, or spending most of your time exploring cities?
 Write everything down, from clothes and shoes to toiletries and gadgets.
 As you prepare, check that list often!
 This will not only prevent you from forgetting anything important, but it will also help you avoid overpacking.